WebChangeDetector/webchangedetector/README.txt

 Track automatically changes on every page on your WordPress site.
 If something changes, we will send you a notification so you can make sure everything looks at it should.

 *   Start for free with **50 change detections per month**.
-*   Run a change detection to see changes before and after making an update to your website.
+*   Run a change detection to see changes before and after updates at your website.
 *   Set **automatic trackings** with intervals, from 1 hour up to 24 hours.
-*   Check **desktop and mobile** screens.
+*   Check **desktop and mobile** screen sizes.
 *   Receive an **email alert** for change detections with a direct link to see the changes.
-*   **Share the change detection link** with you Webdesigner to fix issues.
+*   **Share the change detection link** with your web designer to fix issues.

 == Installation ==